Math Placement Tests

 To access the Math DSP tool, please visit Seattle Colleges Math Directed Self Placement.

 Math DSP replaced ALEKS as a placement tool in May 2023.
 If you paid for a non-refundable ALEKS placement test after December 2022, you may use those credits until January 19, 2024.
 If you completed ALEKS, you do not need to take the new self-placement assessment.

 Exemption From Taking the College Math Placement Test

-Students can waive the College Math Placement Test and meet Math proficiency requirements any time by submitting one of the following test scores or transcripts, issued within the last three years:
+You can waive the Math DSP and meet math proficiency by submitting one of the following test scores or transcripts, issued within the last three years:

 - SAT Math scores of 520 or higher (old format) or 550 (new format)

 - ACT Math scores of 22 or higher

 - AP score of 3 or higher in Calculus BC, or of 2 or higher in Calculus AB

 - Proof you completed a college-level Math course at another recognized post-secondary institution

 Learn more about the Seattle Central College Math Department and choose your math pathway.